 We believe that a well-run organization must be structured to consider the above requirements and can be seen to be operating effectively by all the interest groups concerned.
 Corporate governance guidelines are recommended by National Instrument 58-201.
 The following discloses BNK’s corporate governance practices relative to the recommendations.

 A more detailed list of our corporate governance practices and policies can be found here.
 Download

 Independence of Members of Board

-The Board of Directors currently consists of eight (8) directors, seven (7) of whom are independent based upon the tests for independence set forth in Multilateral Instrument 52-110.
-Ford Nicholson, Greg Cameron, Vic Redekop, Wesley Clark, Eric Brown, Leslie O'Connor and David Neuhauser are independent.
+The Board of Directors currently consists of eight (7) directors, seven (6) of whom are independent based upon the tests for independence set forth in Multilateral Instrument 52-110.
+Ford Nicholson, Vic Redekop, Wesley Clark, Eric Brown, Leslie O'Connor and David Neuhauser are independent.
 Wolf Regener is not independent by virtue of serving as President and CEO.
 The audit committee is composed entirely of independent directors who meet with BNK’s auditors without management in attendance.
 The independent directors exercise their responsibilities for independent oversight of management through the fully independent corporate governance committee and the appointment of an independent Chair of the Board of Directors.
 The independent directors also have regular and full access to management.